 Red biotechnology(Bio-pharmaceutical) is a process that utilizes organisms to improve health care and help the body to fight diseases.
-It is a branch of modern biotechnology which is utilized in the field of medicine.
-It is not only limited to the pharmaceutical industry but also to the medical sector as it facilitates the alleviation of human suffering and enhances the quality of life.
+It is a branch of modern biotechnology that is utilized in the field of medicine.
+Red biotechnology is not only limited to the pharmaceutical industry but also the medical sector as it facilitates the alleviation of human suffering and enhances the quality of life.

-It has become tremendous use in clinical research and trials, gene therapy and in diagnostic of the gene.
-Genetic engineering, production and development of various medicines to treat different life-threatening diseases, which is a part of the benefits of red biotechnology.
+It has become tremendous use in clinical research and trials, gene therapy, and diagnostic of the gene.
+Genetic engineering, production, and development of various medicines treat different life-threatening diseases, which is a part of the benefits of red biotechnology.

-Many branches of medicine in which this technology assumes to have great importance are the production of combination vaccines like Hepatitis B, Hepatitis A, DPT and polio vaccine that are meant to be injected.
+Many branches of medicine in which this technology assumes to have great importance are the production of combination vaccines like Hepatitis B, Hepatitis A, DPT, and polio vaccine that is meant to be injected.
 This technology is beneficial in the field of poultry farming as well as in tissue engineering.

 Producing vaccines and antibiotics